tillpaid/jira-work-log-sender/README.md

     - "ISSUE-456"

 targetTime: 480                         # Target time in minutes you want to log on daily bases.
 This param will be used in modification and highlighting.
+remainingTimeHighlightThreshold: 45     # Threshold in minutes for highlighting remaining time.
+If the remaining time exceeds this limit, it will be displayed with a yellow highlight.

 pathToInputFile: "Icloud/Documents/IA-writer/2.
 My day.md"
                                         # Relative path to your daily Markdown work log file.